 And then his phone cut out.
-He called me back like ten minutes later to tell me everything was fine and they were handling the creature that killed Bella.
+He called me back like ten minutes later to tell me everything was fine and the next thing they were going to do was track down the creature that killed Bella.

 “Did you say it didn’t hurt your friend?” he asked.
 When I confirmed he said, “Neal isn’t going to like this, but we might need her help.”
 He stopped when there was a thump and some muffled shouting in the background of his call.